tlhunter/vimrc/README.md

 files (buffers) when switching between them, otherwise it will show status items.
 You will also see the name of the current Git branch in parenthesis (if you are in one).

-When you want to edit a file, you can browse to it on the left side of the screen, or use _,t_ or _Cmd+T_ to open up a quick/fuzzy search.
+When you want to edit a file, you can browse to it on the left side of the screen, or use _Ctrl p_ to open up a quick/fuzzy search.
 If you want to edit another file, just browse to it and open it just like before.
 When you want to move between open files, use the buffer movement keys mentioned below.
 Feel free to open as many buffers as you want, as if this were a normal IDE.